- Maintenance dose was defined as the dose required to achieve platelet counts 50–200 x 109/L for ≥ 4 weeks without dose adjustments1,5

 Discontinue Nplate® if the platelet count does not increase to a level sufficient to avoid clinically important bleeding after 4 weeks of Nplate® therapy at the maximum weekly dose of 10 mcg/kg.
 Obtain CBCs, including platelet counts, weekly for at least 2 weeks following discontinuation of Nplate®.1

-CBC, complete blood count; ITP, immune thrombocytopenia.
+CBC, complete blood count; ITP, Immune thrombocytopenia.

 IMPORTANT FACTORS OF TREATMENT